Congratulations, you’ve successfully survived Blue Monday.

 The perfect storm of post-Christmas financial atrophy, creeping regret from excessive carb feasts and glum weather mean that the third Monday in January has gained notoriety as ‘the most depressing day of the year’.

-While summer might be on the horizon, there are a few things we can do to get our homes feeling brighter.
+While summer might be on the horizon, there are a few things we can do to beat the winter blues.

 Why exactly does summer feel so good anyway?